pchemguy/SQLite-ICU-MinGW/dev.md

 ### MSYS2/MinGW

-This tutorial relies on MSYS2/MinGW development environment.
-MSYS2 provides three mutually incompatible toolchains (MSYS2, MinGW x32, and MinGW x64), and any accidental mixing will likely fail the building process.
-More toolchains are available (see MSYS2 [package groups][MSYS2 Groups]), but for native compilation on a Windows x64 system, just two base toolchains (x32 and x64) are sufficient.
-The official x64 installer for a minimum MSYS2 environment can be downloaded from the [front page][MSYS2] or [directly][MSYS2 Setup x64].
+MSYS2 provides several toolchains, and any accidental mixing will likely fail the building process.
+This project uses MinGW x32 and MinGW x64 toolchains, and one should be careful not to mix MinGW components with those from the base MSYS2 environment.
+The official bootstrapping MSYS2 installer is available from the [front page][MSYS2] or [directly][MSYS2 Setup x64].

-Let us assume that the “msys64” folder (e.g., “B:\dev\msys64”) contains MSYS2x64, and the “msys2pkgs” folder (e.g., “B:\dev\msys2pkgs”) has cached packages.
+Let us assume that the “msys64” folder (e.g., “C:\dev\msys64”) contains MSYS2x64, and the “msys2pkgs” folder (e.g., “C:\dev\msys2pkgs”) has cached packages.
 (While MSYS2 integrates with [ConEmu][ConEmu], this customization is beyond the scope of this tutorial.)
 [Pacman][MSYS2 Pacman] package manager is available for interactive or script-based package management from the MSYS2 shell (msys64\msys2.exe).

 ```bash
 #!/bin/bash